Pagan Min (Far Cry): Far Cry 6

-Other appearances

 Pagan Min appears in a 2021 tie-in comic series titled Far Cry: Rite of Passage published by Dark Horse Comics, which sees Far Cry 6 villain Antón Castillo recounting cautionary tales to his son Diego, one of which involves an account of Pagan Min's backstory.
 Castillo retells the story of the manner in which Pagan Min rose to power after taking control of his father's criminal organization, the Triad Empire, and how he was forced to flee Hong Kong for Kyrat when the organization lost structure and eventually turned on him.
+A reimagined version of Pagan Min appears in the second episode of the 2023 animated series Captain Laserhawk: A Blood Dragon Remix, voiced by Daniel York Loh.

-Promotion and merchandise
+Promotion and reception

 Ubisoft released several promotional trailers and video interviews which featured Pagan Min to promote Far Cry 4.
 A special Kyrat Edition for Far Cry 4 includes a figurine of Pagan Min, a collector's box, a poster, a journal, a map of Kyrat, and the missions from the Limited Edition.
 Pagan Min's status as the dictator of Kyrat was later referenced on the promotional website for 2016's Far Cry Primal, which contained in-universe blog posts attributed to Divya Kandala, a reporter character within the Far Cry universe.

-Reception and controversy

-Pagan Min's depiction on the cover art of Far Cry 4 following its initial reveal provoked controversy, particularly with commentators on social media who denounced the image of a blond light-skinned man dominating a kneeling dark-skinned man as racist.
+Pagan Min's depiction on the cover art of Far Cry 4 following its initial reveal provoked controversy, particularly with commentators on social media who denounced the image of a blond light-skinned man dominating a kneeling dark-skinned man as racist, and this despite Pagan Min being clearly and unapologetically a villain.
 Some commentators as well as Mark Thompson himself suggested that this was partly due to disapproval in response to the storyline of Far Cry 3, which many interpreted to be a white savior narrative.
 Hutchinson later responded and clarified by saying that Pagan Min is not a white person, and that the other individual depicted is not the game's protagonist.
 Hutchinson added that the reaction of the community regarding the cover art was "uncomfortable".
 Nathan Grayson from Kotaku criticized Ubisoft's handling of the public outcry for its failure to communicate accurate information about Pagan Min clearly and in a timely manner with the general public, and cited the instance as an example of the video game medium having difficulty coming into its own as a culturally powerful force.
 Speculation began circulating on the internet following a gameplay demonstration showcase at E3 2014 that Pagan Min is in fact the father of Ajay, though Hutchinson debunked rumors of the supposed plot twist not long afterwards.